Knowledge Hub

 Economic instability presents unique risks that can significantly impact your business.
 Instead of broadly covering contractual risks, let’s focus on those most pressing during economic downturns:

-• Supply chain instability – Brexit, COVID-19, and geopolitical conflicts- demonstrated how disruptions can significantly impact businesses.
-Contracts should include alternative supplier provisions and risk-sharing mechanisms.
+• Supply chain instability – Brexit, COVID-19, and geopolitical conflicts - demonstrated how disruptions can significantly impact businesses.
+Contracts should include provisions for alternative suppliers and risk-sharing mechanisms.

 • Service delivery disruptions – Contracts for service-based industries such as tech, finance, and professional services should include contingencies for staffing shortages, cyber security risks, and third-party service failures.